<

 KS4 Assessment:

-Internal assessment to monitor students’ proogress takes place through a variety of means including: assessed home-learning tasks with detailed written feedback, multiple-choice tests and topic tests.
+Assessment takes place through a variety of means including: half-termly assessed home-learning tasks with whole class feedback, half-termly on-line multiple-choice tests and termly topic tests.

 Both the Combined Science and Separate Sciences courses complete external GCSE examinations which take place in May / June (the breakdown of these exams is found below).